catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

 regardless of retention settings.
 A legal hold can be applied to or removed from an object version at any time during its lifetime by users with the ``LEGALHOLDPLACEHOLDER`` role.

+Legal Hold is primarily useful if it is not known in advance how long a retention might be needed for, noting that it does not have the same level of protection as Compliance Mode locks.

 Interaction Between Lock Modes and Legal Hold
 ----------------------------------------------